List of The Real Housewives of Orange County episodes: Season 12 (2017)

 Dubrow departed as a series regular.
 McLaughlin rejoined the cast as a series regular.
 Peggy Sulahian joined the cast.

 Season 13 (2018)

 McLaughlin, King Edmonds and Sulahian departed as series regulars.
 Gina Kirschenheiter and Emily Simpson joined the cast.

 Season 14 (2019)

 Gunvalson departed as a series regular, whilst serving in a recurring capacity.
 Braunwyn Windham-Burke joined the cast.

-Season 15 (2020–21)
+Season 15 (2020–2021)

 Judge departed as a series regular.
 Elizabeth Lyn Vargas joined the cast.

-Season 16 (2021–22)
+Season 16 (2021–2022)

 Dodd, Windham-Burke and Vargas departed as series regulars.
 Dubrow rejoined the cast as a series regular.
 Jen Armstrong and Noella Bergener joined the cast.
 Nicole James served in a recurring capacity.

-Season 17
+Season 17 (2023)

 Jen Armstrong and Bergener departed as series regulars.
 Judge rejoined the cast as a series regular.
+Jenn Pedranti joined the cast.
 Taylor Armstrong served in a recurring capacity.

+Season 18 (2024)

+Katie Ginella joined the cast.
+Bellino served in a recurring capacity.

+Season 19 (2025)

+Rossi served in a recurring capacity.